AWS::ECS::TaskDefinition ContainerDefinition - AWS CloudFormation

 Hostname

 The hostname to use for your container.
-This parameter maps to Hostname in the Create a container section of the Docker Remote API and the --hostname option to docker run.
+This parameter maps to Hostname in the docker container create command and the --hostname option to docker run.

 Note